-You can think of this as the heart of your device – it’s the part of the machine which heats up your e-juice to the vaporization point, producing those vapor clouds everyone is after.
+You can think of this as the heart of your device – it’s the part of the machine which heats up your e-juice to the vaporisation point, producing those vapour clouds everyone is after.
 If you are yet to order vape juice uk online then check out our fantastic selection before you start.

-But when you’re buying new coils to swap out in your device (or devices!), it’s important to know what you should be looking for.
-You want to know that the coil produces good vapor and preserves the flavor of your vape juice, but what about how long it lasts?
+But when you’re buying new coils to swap out in your device, it’s important to know what you should be looking for.
+You want to know that the coil produces good vapour and preserves the flavour of your vape juice, but what about how long it lasts?

 A Quick Intro to Coils